 After extensive research on this topic, the variety in truck setups is fascinating.
 Some have fitted a 2.5″ ReadyLift kit with 37s on a stock truck, making it resemble a 35s setup with no scrub.

 Regarding wheel sizes, does the difference between 20×9 and 20×10 impact fitment, or is it solely the tire width that matters?

 |Toyo, 37 X 12.5 X 20

 If you opt for a 20×10 rim then go for a more negative offset rim to keep scrub at a minimum.
 Of course, the opposite applies as well.

-When fitting a leveling kit to the front, some owners have reported the truck stance to be a little nose high.
+When fitting a leveling kit to the front, some owners have reported the truck stance to be a little nose-high.
 This can happen depending on the truck’s year model, so keep that in mind before going too high on the front.
-Some F250 owners actually prefer it a bit nose high, however.
-I’m not exactly sure why that stance is appealing.

 Fitting 37s on Stock Rims

-When lifting most trucks, especially those with IFS setups, you are altering the geometry of the suspension angles.
-Simply fitting a leveling kit affects the caster and front-end stability.
-It is therefore highly recommended to install 2° caster shims to restore the factory angles and prevent the so-called “death wobble” effect.
-It’s a worthwhile layout and inexpensive with many aftermarket options readily available.
+When lifting trucks, especially those with IFS setups, the suspension geometry changes.
+A leveling kit impacts the caster and stability.
+Using 2° caster shims after installation is advised to restore factory angles and avoid the “death wobble.”
+It’s an affordable add-on with various aftermarket choices.

 20×10 with a -18 offset combined with 37×12.50 AT tires requires a minimal amount of plastic trimming.
 The upside to this configuration is in most cases there shouldn’t be any rub on the UCA arms at full lock.